 Although the bus ride takes an hour, it drops you right in front of the entrance.
 While it’s easy to catch a bus going to the ruins, finding one heading back to Tulum is more difficult.
 They run less often and don’t leave until they are filled up.

 - Hours: Daily from 9 am – 5 pm

 Top Things to See at the Muyil Ruins

-Despite its small size, the Muyil Ruins has several significant buildings to see.
-The largest structure on the complex is the Castillo, and the tiered stone pyramid that dominates the archeological grounds.
-At 57-feet high, it’s one of the most iconic structures in the Muyil Ruins.
+Despite its small size, the Muyil Ruins have several significant buildings to see.
+The largest structure in the complex is the Castillo, the tiered stone pyramid that dominates the archeological grounds.
+At 57 feet high, it’s one of the most iconic structures in the Muyil Ruins.

 You should plan to spend about an hour exploring the ruins.
 If you plan to hike the trail or visit the Kaan Luum Lagoon, you should give yourself an extra few hours.